aliAljaffer/issues-fest/README.md

 NOTE: Yes, some of the issues are easy and obvious, that's the point! 😝

-Welcome to the Git Practice Playground!
+**New to Git/GitHub?** Welcome to the Git Practice Playground!
 This repository contains intentional bugs, typos, and issues for you to practice:

 - Creating pull requests
 - Fixing bugs
 - Code review
 - Git workflows
 - Issue tracking

+There are more bugs/typos that don't have an issue open for yet - this is intentional and you can create the issue (and the fix and pull request, if you'd like!)

 ## How to Contribut